sebastiencabonbw/documentation-ia-product/documentation/downloads/08-release-notes-descartes-r5.md

 ### Bug fixes

-- **COL-1722:** The incoming request contains too many parameters error during purge
+- **COL-1722:** Fixed an issue where purge operations could fail with a “The incoming request contains too many parameters” error.
-- **BWIPUAR-2314:** translation issue with smartsearch (temporal criteria)
+- **BWIPUAR-2314:** Fixed a translation issue affecting Smart Search temporal criteria.
-- **BWIPUAR-2603:** Reduce business view logs when filtering entries
+- **BWIPUAR-2603:** Reduced business view logs when filtering entries.
-- **BWIPUAR-2620:** crosstable clustering optimization
+- **BWIPUAR-2620:** Optimized cross-table clustering.
-- **BWIPUAR-2690:** Content suggestion in views does not list all columns/attributes
+- **BWIPUAR-2690:** Fixed an issue where content suggestions in views did not display all available columns and attributes.

 # Release Notes Descartes R5